If You Display These 10 Traits, You Might Be a Boring Person

 You’re too focused on your problems

 Everyone benefits from having a confidant, or shoulder to cry on.
 Don’t make the mistake of assuming that everyone in your life can supply that shoulder.
 “Don’t talk with other people endlessly about your problems.
 If you know this might be a weakness you have, try to make a rule for yourself of limiting these types of conversations to ten minutes, max, or by not talking with the same person about that topic more than once,” suggests Rappaport.
 If you do find yourself talking about the stuff life has thrown at you more than you should, at least balance it out by asking the person you’re talking to, about their lives, and troubles.
 Misery loves company a lot more than boring does.
-Still putting people to sleep?
-Find out some other annoying speaking habits you might have.

 You never put your phone down